pnlybubbles/prettier/docs/ignore.md

 *.html
 ```

 It’s recommended to have a `.prettierignore` in your project!
-This way you can run `prettier --write .` to make sure that everything is formatted (without mangling files you don’t want, or choking on generated files).
+This way you can run `prettier --write .` to make sure that everything is formatted (without mangling files you don’t want, or cheking on generated files).
 And – your editor will know which files _not_ to format!

 (See also the [`--ignore-path` CLI option](cli.md#--ignore-path).)